 - 4.4.1.
 Students MUST be prepared for careers in aviation, aerospace, and related disciplines through the curriculum culminating in comprehensive projects or experiences based on the cumulative knowledge and skills acquired in earlier course work.
 The aviation program MUST assure that student learning is well integrated with learning appropriate to the degree sought.
 The curriculum MUST address: - a.
 Graduate level mathematics and basic sciences appropriate to the program - b.
 Outcomes appropriate to the graduate program-specific criteria - 4.4.2 The aviation program's faculty MUST establish and assess curriculum goals to ensure continuous improvement of the quality and performance of its curriculum consistent with the mission and educational goals of the program and institution.
 In addition, the faculty MUST ensure that the aviation curriculum specifies outcomes as identified in Criterion 4.3.
-The assessment of curriculum goals MUST be reported as part of the comprehensive assessment plan and process as outlined in Criterion 4.11.
+The assessment of curriculum goals MUST be included in the program's Self-Study Report (AABI Form 204) as part of the comprehensive assessment plan and process as outlined in Criterion 4.11.